Forecasting high-dimensional functional time series: Application to sub-national age-specific mortality: Introduction

-Multi-population mortality rates are an example of high-dimensional FTS (HDFTS).
-In the HDFTS literature, \cite{ZD23} studies its statistical inference, and \cite{HNT231} considers its representation. \cite{GSY19} and \cite{HNT232} study the estimation and forecasting, while \cite{TSY22} study the clustering.
+In the realm of estimating HDFTS models, \cite{GQ23} introduced a three-step procedure that incorporates a novel functional stability measure, the non-asymptotic properties of functional principal component analysis (FPCA), and a regularization approach for estimating autoregressive coefficients.
+Moreover, \cite{TLG+24} proposed dynamic weak separability as a characterization of the two-way dependence structure in multivariate functional time series, developing a unified framework for functional graphical models and dynamic principal component analysis.
+Finally, \cite{CCQ+23} presented a three-step framework for statistical learning of HDFTS with errors, incorporating autocovariance-based dimension reduction and a novel block regularized minimum distance estimation.

 In this paper, we propose an innovative forecasting approach for HDFTS.
-Our method begins with the functional median polish decomposition of HDFTS into deterministic and time-varying components.
-After removing the deterministic components, a dynamic functional principal component regression is deployed to model and forecast the time-varying components.
-To model and forecast multiple populations, we employ a two-way FMP-ANOVA decomposition which is robust against outliers.
-Finally, we obtain forecast curves for several populations by combining the forecasts of the time-varying and deterministic components.
-The proposed FTS forecasting method based on FMP-ANOVA is compared to FM-ANOVA and a na\"{i}ve approach by treating each population independently.
+Our method begins with the estimation of a two-way functional ANOVA model, that decomposes the HDFTS into a deterministic component and functional residuals that vary over time.
+Such estimation of the functional ANOVA model can be carried out by either means or medians.
+In particular, in the presence of functional outliers, FMP-ANOVA has been proven to be robust against such outliers \citep{Sun2012}.
+After removing the deterministic component, a functional principal component regression is deployed to model and forecast the functional residual component.
+Finally, we obtain forecast curves for several populations by combining the forecasts of the functional residuals that vary over time with the deterministic components.
+The proposed FTS forecasting method based on a decomposition from the estimation of a two-way analysis of variance model is compared with existing methods such as the factor models from \cite{GSY19} and \cite{HNT232}.

-We investigate the proposed method's point and interval forecast accuracies using age- and sex-specific from the US, France, and Japan mortality rates.
-For the U.S., we consider 51 states from 1959 to 2020; for France, 95 departments from 1968 to 2021; and for Japan, 47 prefectures from 1975 to 2020.
-We consider the mean absolute prediction error (MAPE) and root mean squared prediction error (RMSPE) for evaluating point forecast accuracy.
+We investigate the proposed method's point and interval forecast accuracies using age- and sex-specific mortality rates from the US, France, and Japan.
+For the US, we consider 51 states from 1959 to 2020; for France, 95 departments from 1968 to 2021; and for Japan, 47 prefectures from 1975 to 2020.
+We consider the mean relative absolute prediction error (MAPE) and root mean relative squared prediction error (RMSPE) for evaluating point forecast accuracy.
 For comparing interval forecast accuracy, we study the difference between the empirical and nominal coverage probabilities and the mean interval score of \cite{Gneiting2007} and \cite{GK14}.